What is a Data Platform?

 For example, installing and configuring Elastic ELK (Stack) on Kubernetes and allowing only HTTPS connection to Kibana with basic authentication is not available out of the box.
 It requires research from the open community forums and a lot of work to make them secure.
 Also, making Elasticsearch securely connect to other components on Kubernetes is a difficult task.
 However, snapblocs can provide solutions based on best practices through thoroughly tested integrated solutions.

-What is a Free Trial?
+What is a Free Account?

 Can the stack and data created during the Free Trial still be accessed at the end of the Free Trial?

 After the Free Trial is over, the stack and all data will no longer be available.

 Can the data still be accessed after terminating a Stack?

 During the termination of a stack, there are two options; retain or delete the data.
 To retain and access all data attached to a stack, do not delete the Kubernetes Volume associated with the stack otherwise all of the data will be wiped out and can no longer be accessed.